SIGNS & SYMPTOMS

-Not all blood cancers carry symptoms and some of the more common symptoms can be vague and shared with illnesses like cold and flu, making it harder to diagnose.1
+Not all blood cancers carry symptoms and some of the more common symptoms can be vague and like feeling 'run down' or having the flu, making it harder to diagnose.1

 The most common symptoms of blood cancer include: unexplained bruising, bleeding or weight loss, lumps or swellings, drenching night sweats; persistent, recurrent or severe infections; unexplained fever (38°C or above), rash, or itchy skin; bone, joint or abdominal pain; tiredness that doesn’t improve with rest or sleep; breathlessness; and unusually pale complexion (pallor).2